Mutiara SIS Al-Jufrie Airport: Facilities and development

-Mutiara SIS Al-Jufri Airport has a runway that is 2,510 meters long and 45 meters wide, allowing all types of narrow-body aircraft such as Boeing 737 and Airbus A320 to land.
-The airport's concrete apron width is planned to be extended from 373 meters to 458 meters, adding 2 additional parking stands although the apron current length of 110 meters was not enough to handle aircraft larger than the Boeing 737-900ER such as Airbus A321neo.
-This expansion would enable the airport to accommodate additional flights in the future.
+On the airside, Mutiara SIS Al-Jufri Airport has a runway that is 2,510 meters long and 45 meters wide, allowing all types of narrow-body aircraft such as Boeing 737 and Airbus A320 to land.
+The runway extension was completed in 2024, increasing its length from 2,250 metres.
+The airport’s apron can currently accommodate up to nine narrow-body aircraft.
+The concrete apron is planned to be widened from 373 metres to 458 metres, adding two additional aircraft parking stands.
+However, the current apron length of 110 metres is insufficient to accommodate aircraft larger than the Boeing 737-900ER, such as the Airbus A321neo.
+The runway will also be optimized and extended to 3,000 m to accommodate wide-body aircraft such as the Airbus A330, requiring the acquisition of 36,000 square meters of land.